iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_flight_controller.rst

 There are several factors that may cause your modules not to arm when connected with your flight controller.
 Some of the most common causes, and how to fix them, are discussed below:

-#.
-Module configuration is incorrect or conflicting
+#. **Module configuration is incorrect or conflicting**

-    When connecting your modules to the DroneCAN bus, all nodes must have a unique :ref:`node_id` and must have matching :ref:`bitrates <bitrate>`.
+    When connecting your modules to the DroneCAN bus, all nodes (modules, flight controller, other peripherals, etc.) must have a unique :ref:`node_id` and must have matching :ref:`bitrates <bitrate>`.
 If any two nodes share a Node ID, or just one module has a mismatched bitrate, the DroneCAN bus will not act as expected.
 In order to verify that all of your modules are properly configured to act as an individual on the bus, you can use :ref:`the PX4 uavcan status message <check_node_status>` or :ref:`Ardupilot's DroneCAN/UAVCAN view <configuring_with_ardupilot>` in order to verify that all of your expected nodes appear.
 If you have missing nodes, you should verify that all nodes are configured with unique Node IDs and matching bitrates.
+Additionally, your configued :ref:`ESC indexes <esc_index_parameter>` must be in range of the number of commands sent with each flight controller tranmitted :ref:`raw command <dronecan_messages_raw_command>`.
+For example, if your flight controller transmits 4 commands per RawCommand, but your ESC index is set to 4, your module will not arm since there is no index 4 in the received RawCommand.

-#.
-Modules are configured to use the ArmingStatus message for arming transitions, but your flight controller is not publishing ArmingStatus
+#. **Modules are configured to use the ArmingStatus message for arming transitions, but your flight controller is not publishing ArmingStatus**

-    If you have configured your modules :ref:`to arm using DroneCAN's ArmingStatus message <dronecan_parameter_arming_status>` rather than :ref:`arming with throttles, <manual_advanced_arming>` your flight controller must be configured to transmit ArmingStatus.
+    If you have configured your modules :ref:`to arm using DroneCAN's ArmingStatus message <arm_with_armingstatus>` rather than :ref:`arming with throttles, <manual_advanced_arming>` your flight controller must be configured to transmit ArmingStatus.
 By default, Ardupilot based flight controllers transmit this message, and no additional configuration is necessary.
 If you are using a PX4 based flight controller, you must enable ArmingStatus publication using the :ref:`instructions above <px4_enable_arming_status>`.